Table of Contents

 If you’re thinking of creating a video from multiple jewelry photos, make sure that you get the right shots and the right angles.
-Don’t hesitate to take as many photos as you desire, so you can have plenty of options to choose from afterwards.
+Don’t hesitate to take as many photos as you desire, so you can have plenty of options to choose from, later on.

 However, a white or a black background does not mean you have to tone down your level of creativity as there are other backgrounds, such as these five jewelry background ideas, you could use without compromising your videos’ overall aesthetics and quality.

-Vertical videos are no longer a rookie mistake as the increased mobile usage makes it more and more popular.
-Although only 11% of online shoppers use their mobile devices on a weekly basis, 35% and 39% are committed to making it their primary shopping devices and as their source of purchases inspiration, respectively.
+Vertical videos are no longer a rookie mistake as the increased mobile usage makes them more and more popular.
+Although only 11% of online shoppers use their mobile devices every week, 35% and 39% are committed to making them their primary shopping devices and their source of purchase inspiration, respectively.

 There are other types of jewelry videos you can produce for your online business.
 Make sure that it matches every stage of your shopper’s journey for you to reap the benefits.

 8. Hire an influencer to create an unboxing video for you

 Jewelry pieces are about love and romance and so is your packaging.
 It’s as important as the product itself as it creates a favorable impression, attracts viewers, and encourages repeat purchases.
 If you have unique and interesting jewelry packaging that you think can make viewers say “wow,” show them what you have by hiring an influencer who will not only explain the features and design of your products but also excite his/her viewers to try your products.